1994 Commodore Amiga CD32 Repair & Restoration

 You can usually buy capacitor packs for these machines from sellers such as Console5, but I just made up my own by noting the specifications of all of the electrolytic capacitors on the board, and ordering a set of high-quality known-brand parts.

-I decided to use tantalum electrolytic capacitors for the SMD capacitors and polymer aluminium electrolytic capacitors for the through-hole capacitors, both of which are equivalents to standard aluminium electrolytic capacitors – these use a solid electrolyte, meaning that they will not physically leak.
-I only ever use high-quality replacement parts, if you’re going to the effort to recap something then you should do it properly!
+I decided to use tantalum electrolytic capacitors for the SMD capacitors and polymer aluminium electrolytic capacitors for the through-hole capacitors – these use a solid electrolyte, meaning that they will not physically leak.

 With this work done, the console powered up and loaded discs correctly.